 Next, we’ll show you how you can make the perfect resume.

-You have to write a resume that speaks to your accomplishments, experience and skills and gives the hiring manager a reason to call you back.
+You have to write a resume that speaks to your accomplishments, experience, and skills and gives the hiring manager a reason to call you back.
+Once you’ve settled on a resume outline for the resume sections you’ll include, it’s time to write your resume.

 Following these steps will help you perfect your resume and provide a real advantage over other job seekers.